 Crack is the street name for a type of cocaine that has had the hydrochloride removed, making it possible to smoke.

-Cocaine has a very powerful stimulating effect on the nervous system; it raises levels of dopamine, a neurotransmitter linked to pleasure, movement, and the brain's reward circuit.
+Cocaine has a very powerful stimulating effect on the nervous system.
+It raises levels of dopamine, a neurotransmitter linked to pleasure, movement, and the brain's reward circuit.

 Normally, neurons release dopamine in response to a pleasurable stimulus, such as the smell of good food.
-Once the dopamine has passed on its message, it returns inside the neuron and the signal stops.
+Once the dopamine has passed on its message, it returns inside the neuron, and the signal stops.

 The excess dopamine gives the user a feeling of enhanced well-being, euphoria, alertness, motor activity, and energy.

-People who are addicted may eventually prefer taking cocaine to any other activity - their lifestyles may alter completely as the addiction takes hold.
+People who are addicted may eventually prefer taking cocaine to any other activity.
+Their lifestyles may alter completely as the addiction takes hold.

-The basal ganglia, a part of the brain that houses the reward system, was found to be much larger among individuals who were dependent on cocaine.
+The basal ganglia, a part of the brain that houses the reward system, was found to be larger among individuals who were dependent on cocaine.

 Other health risks

-- Elevated body temperature.
+- high body temperature

-- Accelerated heart rate.
+- rapid heart rate

 People who abuse substances often take more than one drug at the same time.
-When cocaine and alcohol are used together, the liver produces cocaethylene.
+When a person consumes cocaine and alcohol together, the liver produces cocaethylene.

-For that reason, cocaethylene is sometimes taken as a recreational drug itself.
-However, cocaethylene is linked to a significantly greater risk of sudden death, compared with cocaine alone.
+However, cocaethylene use is linked to a significantly greater risk of sudden death, compared with cocaine alone.